dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 ---
 title: How to speed up Jekyll blog?
 desc: Google considers page speed as a factor in their search ranking algorithm.
-Learb how to speed up Jekyll blog by various methods that help website load faster on a mobile device even on a 2g data speed!
+Learn how to speed up Jekyll blog by various methods that help website load faster on a mobile device even on a 2g data speed!
 keywords:
 author: sharathdt
 tags: Jekyll Web-Design SEO